akansha2001/tamp_multi_agent/README.md

 ### Cleaning Scenario

 In this short-horizon collaborative task, two robotic manipulators work together to clean a surface beneath a block and then place the block back in its original position.
 The task is broken down into three sub-tasks: removing the block, cleaning the area, and replacing the block.
 The scenario highlights basic coordination between agents under partial observability.
-The baseline is shown below.
+The baseline is shown below following minimum steps to the goal.

 <p align="center">
   <img width="600" src="figs/clean_demos/nominal.gif">